CurveDocs/curve-docs/docs/curve_dao/curve-dao-token/crv-token.md

 ### `minter`
 !!! description "`CRV.minter() -> address: view`"

     Getter for the minter contract address.
+The minter address can only be set once (at deployment) and not altered after.

     Returns: minter contract (`address`).

-    !!! note
-        Minter contract can be changed by calling the `set_minter()` function.

     ??? quote "Source code"